 According to the latest (real) science, a proper balance of sodium, in addition to potassium and magnesium, is more important than severely reducing or eliminating sodium completely to achieve a healthy body.

-Sodium, potassium and magnesium help to regulate fluid balance in the body and allow nutrients and oxygen to travel to their necessary destinations within the body.
+Sodium, potassium and magnesium (from foods, not supplements!) help to regulate fluid balance in the body and allow nutrients and oxygen to travel to their necessary destinations within the body.

 Magnesium assists in the conversion of carbohydrates, proteins, and fats to energy.
 In addition, magnesium helps to modulate cellular events involved in inflammation so that inflammation doesn't get out of control.